kubernetes-sigs/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

 Mitigations:

-This proposal abides to Kubernetes deprecation rules, and it also ensures isomorphic conversions to/from v1beta1 APIs can be supported (until v1beta1 removal, tentative Q1 2026).
+This proposal abides to Kubernetes deprecation rules, and it also ensures isomorphic conversions to/from v1beta1 APIs can be supported (until v1beta1 removal, tentative Apr 2026).

 On top of that, a few design decisions have been made with the specific intent to further minimize impact on users and providers e.g.
-- The decision to keep `BackCompatibility` fields in v1beta2 API (until v1beta1 removal, tentative Q1 2026).
+- The decision to keep `BackCompatibility` fields in v1beta2 API (until v1beta1 removal, tentative Apr 2026).
-- The decision to allow providers to adopt the Cluster API v1beta2 contract at their own pace (transition _must be completed_ before v1beta1 removal, tentative Q1 2026).
+- The decision to allow providers to adopt the Cluster API v1beta2 contract at their own pace (transition _must be completed_ before v1beta1 removal, tentative Apr 2026).

 All in all, those decisions are consistent with the fact that in Cluster API we are already treating our APIs (and the Cluster API contract) as fully graduated APIs no matter if they are still beta.